Philosopher in Meditation: Esoteric, psychological, and "ocular" interpretations

 Jean-Pierre Dautun (1983), a student of the French philosopher Raymond Abellio, offered a detailed phenomenological reading along Gnostic lines, interpreting the central motif of the painting (the basketwork tray) as "the navel, the omphalos of the luminous hermetic secret that Rembrandt wishes to transmit: the phenomenological secret that the eye of the genius will be given to those who will conquer the genius of the eye.
 It is the ineffable secret of this transmission itself, the 'thou art that' of this mutus liber that is his painting, as if to permit an Occidental satori to a koan of his own devise."

 The German art historian Karl Clausberg also pointed out the "ocular nature" of the scene and gave it a conceptual framework in his 1999 book "Neuronale Kunstgeschichte."
+In a publication by the Louvre from 2010, Clémence Boulouque reported the following observation: "From a distance, the spiral stairs reminded me of my friend's iris, who did not see the resemblance between her and the little frame.
+She said that the picture reminded her of the gaze of a scientist in the microscope, the terror of what can done with close-ups, of an eye in a lens, of a man under knowledge."

+More recently, as guest curator at the Louvre, the German artist Anselm Kiefer noted in a text explaining his selection of two Rembrandt paintings, the Self-portrait of 1661 and the Philosopher in meditation: "I have always seen these two paintings together, looking at them one after the other when visiting the Louvre.
+The connection was not due to any motives of content.
+The meeting of the two paintings happened more on a superficial formal level: the round of the self-portrait's right eyeball portrait[sic] corresponds to the round as a whole in the painting of the philosopher... this round appears like the enlarged eyeball of the self-portrait.

 The French philosophy professor Régine Pietra (1992) published an essay in which she used the painting to illustrate the rhetorical figure of hypotyposis; Rembrandt's painting, with its interplay of light and dark, renders the experience of philosophical meditation visually perceptible.

 The Dutch philosopher Otto B. Wiersma (1999) published an article on the internet that he summarizes in these terms:

 "The painting of Rembrandt Philosophe en méditation (1632, Louvre Paris) can be characterized as a pictorial meditation on the miracle of vision.
 A better title would be Méditation visionnaire, because the painting catches the eye in more than one sense."

-A discussion of the Philosopher in Meditation along essentially Gurdjeffian lines can be found on the Objective Art website (2011).